WhatsApp/stickers/iOS/README.md

 * `accessibility_text` (optional): You can add an accessibility label for each sticker file.
 An accessibility label is a short text string that describes what the sticker expresses.
 This text string can be changed into speech for people using a screenreader.
 For example: “A laughing, white cup is under four yellow stars and a yellow beam of light.
 It contains a brown drink.”
 You can see more examples of accessibility labels here: https://github.com/WhatsApp/stickers/blob/main/iOS/WAStickersThirdParty/sticker_packs.wasticker.
 When writing an accessibility label, use the following guidance:

   - Write in US English in the present tense
-  - For static stickers, keep it to less than 125 characters.
-For animated stickers, keep it to less than 255 characters.
-In most cases, you’ll be able to keep it much shorter.
+  - For static stickers, the maximum number of characters is 125.
+For animated stickers, the maximum number of characters is 255.
+In most cases, a label can be much shorter than these maximum lengths.
   - Write as if you're describing an image to someone
   - Don’t add redundant phrases like “picture containing” or “description of sticker”
   - Provide context about meaning, content and/or function